shakefu/live-mongodb-fixtures/README.md

 ## Usage

 This package provides two parts for your convenience.
-The first is a programmatic API for defining your fixtures and how to query for them.
+The first is a programmatic API for defining your fixtures and using them with tests.
 The second is a hook to allow you to easily create an npm run-script for manipulating your fixtures.